-The staff of the IEC is currently composed of four experienced professionals capable of planning, coordinating, and completing the Commission's water quality projects.
-The staff is based at its permanent facility at the College of Staten Island.
-Staff currently includes a full time Executive Director who serves as the Technical Director and Quality Assurance Officer, an Environmental Analyst (Level III) who coordinates and oversees day to day laboratory analyses and two Environmental Analysts (Level I), who support laboratory, field, data management and reporting activities.
-Environmental Analysts may also serve as project managers for specific projects.
-Parttime Environmental Analysts or seasonal interns may also be hired to support specific projects as resources allow.
+The staff of the IEC is currently composed of six experienced professionals capable of planning, coordinating, and completing the Commission's water quality projects.
+The staff is based at its permanent facility at the Brooklyn Army Terminal.
+Staff currently includes a full time Executive Director who serves as the Technical Director and Quality Assurance Officer, an Environmental Analyst (Level III) who coordinates and oversees day to day laboratory analyses and three Environmental Analysts (Level I and II), who support laboratory, field, data management and reporting activities.
+Environmental Analysts typically are assigned to serve as project managers for specific projects.
+Part-time Environmental Analysts or seasonal interns may also be hired to support specific projects as resources allow.